CIRS-Girona/Thematic2.5D/README.md

 ## How to Contribute

 We welcome contributions to this project!
-If you'd like to help improve the UWMM baseline model, please follow these steps:
+If you'd like to help improve Thematic2.5D, please follow these steps:

 1.  **Open a Ticket/Issue** in the repository describing the changes or fixes you plan to make.
 This helps coordinate efforts and track the development process.
 2.  **Fork** the repository and create a new branch for your feature or fix.